RobinWeitzel/WindowsTimeTracker/README.md

 ## Download

-You can download the latest installable version of TimeTracker [here](https://github.com/RobinWeitzel/WindowsTimeTracker/releases/download/1.0.0.0/TimeTrackerSetup.msi).
+You can download the latest version of TimeTracker [here](https://github.com/RobinWeitzel/WindowsTimeTracker/releases/download/1.0.0.0/TimeTrackerSetup.msi).

 ## Credits